amilacsw/ED_Hamiltonian/README.md

 # ED_Hamiltonian

-I am using Lanczos algorithm and GSL library to diagonalize a very large Hamiltonian matrix.
+I am using the Lanczos algorithm and GSL library to diagonalize a very large Hamiltonian matrix.

+Run the make file in the following way:

+make eigen
+./eigen